Information for patients

 What happens after the appointment?

-After the appointment the Genetic Counsellor or Doctor will usually write to you summarising the information you have been given and/or give you a detailed information leaflet.
-Usually only one or two clinic appointments are needed.
-However, some people may need to be seen again to discuss results or for follow up.
-If there are further developments in the future we may offer you another appointment.
+After the appointment, the Genetic Counsellor or Doctor will usually write to you summarising the information you have been given and/or give you a detailed information leaflet.
+Usually, only one or two clinic appointments are needed.
+However, some people may need to be seen again to discuss results or for follow-up.
+If there are further developments in the future, we may offer you another appointment.
 Sometimes referral to other specialist services is needed and your Genetic Counsellor or doctor will discuss this with you.
 We may also offer to see other family members if appropriate.

 What happens to my information?

 Your information may need to be shared with other medical professionals involved in your care this will be discussed with you at your appointment.
 Some of your information may be used for clinical audit, training/educating staff and, with your consent, for approved health research.
 This ensures that the quality of patient care is sustained and improved.
-If you would like to find out more about how your information is used, please refer our Trust’s Privacy Policy.
+If you would like to know more about how your information is used, please refer to our Trust’s Privacy Policy.

 Where can I get further information?

 Some information about genetic conditions can be found on the internet and we have a short list of some reliable sites.
-However, we would recommend that you wait until after your appointment so that we can recommend reliable sites appropriate and specific to you.
+However, we recommend that you wait until after your appointment so that we can recommend reliable sites appropriate and specific to you.